geoframecomponents/FreeThaw1D/README.md

 - [GEOframe](http://geoframe.blogspot.com/)
 - [NSERC PermafrostNet](https://www.permafrostnet.ca/)

+# OMS
+`FreThaw1D` is written in Java,  works under the [`OMS3`](https://abouthydrology.blogspot.com/2017/08/oms-3-essentials.html)(David et al., 2013) framework and is part of the `GEOframe` system ([Formetta et al., 2014](https://doi.org/10.1016/j.envsoft.2014.01.019), [Bancheri, 2017](http://eprints-phd.biblio.unitn.it/2679/)).
+It was produced as part of the Ph.D. work by Niccolò Tubini.
+Here you can find the [OMS project](https://github.com/GEOframeOMSProjects/OMS_FreThaw1D)

 # Acknowledgements

 -  Niccolò Tubini, Stephan Gruber, Riccardo Rigon developed the theoretical aspects of the model (Authors).